raythurman2386/Notes/LambdaNotes/Advanced CSS/RD1.md

         Quick deployment for specific devices

     --Responsive Layout combine features of all of the above designs. uses media queries to constrain responsive units.
-You get an experience that looks and functions beautifully across all devices.
+You get an experience that looks and functions beautifully across all devices. kind of a mixture between fluid and adaptive

     Features
         Responsive units are used throughout the site